Guide to the Different Types of Sage Plants

 - Water: Keep it moist

-How To Identify White Sage
+How To Identify:

-White sage has long, narrow silvery-green leaves and white flowers that grow in round balls.
+White sage has long, narrow, silvery-green leaves and white flowers that grow in round balls.

-Ways To Use White Sage
+Ways To Use:

 White sage has a smokey, pine-like aroma and flavor.
 It is edible but most commonly used in native ceremonial traditions in North America and Mexico.